Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: SNe Ia Fits and contaminant Origins

 Fig. \ref{contaminant fits} shows the origin of the contaminant results for each classifier.
 We can see immediately that \dash{} suffers as a result of having no ability to classify SLSNe, as they make up the largest fraction of contaminants when redshift priors are known.

-When redshift information is removed, \dash{} loses classification performance for all transient classes, including contaminants.
-The fractional decrease in the number of SN Ia and contaminant classification is almost exactly the same, and this results in the FDR remaining low (see Tables \ref{2class_comp} and \ref{5class_comp}).
+When redshift information is removed, \dash{} loses classification performance for all transient classes in both completeness and purity.
+The fractional decrease in the number of SN Ia and contaminant classification is almost exactly the same, and this results in the purity remaining high (see Table \ref{5class_comp}).
 The input template classes that produce contaminants is entirely different when redshift priors are removed, now being almost entirely from SNe II.
 For SLSNe, forcing the classification to high redshifts by using priors resulted in many contaminant Ia classifications.
 When redshift priors are removed, SLSNe are instead misclassified as other non-SN Ia transients or as SNe Ia-pec.
 This is a good change from the point of view of SN Ia sample purity.

 While we see the contaminant numbers produced by \dash{} maintained when removing redshift knowledge, \ngsf{} and \snid{} both produce double or more contaminant SN Ia classifications. \ngsf{} and \dash{} both classify predominantly SNe II as contaminant SNe Ia when redshift priors are removed, a significant change from the ratio of classes that produce contaminants with redshift priors. \snid{}'s distribution of contaminants remains almost identical between regimes, although again SNe II are the largest contributor.